Mazes

 Maze Terminology — an Overview

-Here are some common terms related to mazes and labyrinths, in the order that I thought of them.
+Here are some common terms related to mazes and labyrinths.
 See if you can find examples of some of the more unusual maze features listed below in the Amazeing Art mazes.
+Also see the page on types of mazes.

 Best-Solution (or Shortest Path)